Geraftaar: Plot

 A song sequence occurs, and afterwards, Anuradha holds a party in which Kishen publicly professes his love for Anuradha, but Anu then shows her real face and tells him she did this for revenge.
 Kishen then forcibly takes her to the very same temple where she swore Kishen as her husband.
 Kishen then marries her.
 Anu's brother Ranjit, is looking for her and Kishen takes her home, and tells Ranjit that he has just married Anuradha.
 Ranjit is furious, but he cannot do anything.
 Kishen leaves saying that he is leaving his wife in Ranjit's care.

 Ranjit goes to Vidyanath to help him out.
 Vidyanath then calls Durga and tells her that Kishen forcibly married Anuradha, and if he does not stay away from her, they will kill him.
 Durga collapses, and asks for Kishen to forgive her as she really wanted Kishen to marry Anuradha.
 She is admitted into hospital, and the doctor tells Kishen that she needs to be operated on and he needs to arrange for the money.

 Vidyanath calls Lucy, and proposes to produce a play in which she and Kishen play the lead roles.
 Lucy and Kishen agree and meet Vidyanath, where they rehearse for the play in which Kishen falsely shoots Lucy.
 While this is all happening, Vidyanath is secretly recording their voices and the gunshot.
 Vidyanath gives Kishen the money he needs for the surgery and Kishen leaves.

 Lucy is practicing her dance, when Chutkiram comes and tries to rape Lucy, and Vidyanath comes and shoots her.
 He replaces the tape with the recorded voices of Lucy and Kishen.
 Lucy's father comes and hears the tape playing and steals the tape.
 Just as he leaves, Kishen comes in and finds Lucy dead.
 Just then the police arrive and arrest Kishen.
 In court, they are unable to prove Kishen guilty and he is put in remand.
 Vidyanath then sends in his jailbirds to kill Kishen.
 A fight ensues, in which Kishen is losing and is about to be stabbed.
 Just then a man comes to help Kishen.
 When Kishen asks who he is, he talks in riddles.

 Here Ranjit and Vidyanath are tense as their plan flopped.
 Anuradha is listening to them talking and has a change of heart and truly accepts Kishen as her husband and declares this to her brother.
 Ranjit is furious and tries to kill her, but Vidyanath stops him.
-They let Anuradha go and Vidyanath reveals that they have the tape (they have found Lucy's father), and give this tape to Vidyanath's lawyer (Kulbhushan Kharbanda), who proves him guilty in court and he is sentenced to death.
+They let Anuradha go and Vidyanath reveals that they have the tape (they have found Lucy's father), and give this tape to Vidyanath's lawyer, who proves him guilty in court and he is sentenced to death.
 Vidyanath then kill Lucy's father by throwing him off a high building.